Real-time Monitoring and Detection of Fraudulent Activity

 These patterns vary, just as the behaviors of a cybercriminal vary.
 This means there is no magical "silver bullet" search to detect fraud, and the methods to do this will vary for each organization and each industry.
 The flexibility of Splunk software lets anti-fraud teams at any organization create the searches specific to their organization to detect fraud.

-Here are a few examples of fraud across completely different industries, and what their related fraud patterns might look like.
+Here are a few examples of fraud and abuse across completely different industries, and what their related fraud patterns might look like.
 Users can easily turn each of these patterns into real-time searches using Splunk and generate alerts if search parameters are met.